1. Home

 At its simplest, customer interaction software helps businesses manage every channel through which customers talk to them.
 WhatsApp, email, live chat, Instagram, Messenger, calls and whatever comes next.
 Instead of bouncing between tools, teams work from one system built around conversations.

-Below, we cover why these platforms matter more than ever, how to choose the right type, what features are worth caring about and which tools actually hold up in 2026.
+Below, we cover why these platforms matter for mid-market B2C teams more than ever, how to choose the right type, what features are worth caring about and which tools actually hold up in 2026.

 Why customer interaction software matters more than ever in 2026